s00r1/hotel_stats/README.en.md

 - Archive consultation (departed families/people) with filters.
 - CSV export of families and people.
 - JSON backup/restore of data.
+- Phone numbers for families and individuals, plus a second room field for families.

 ## 🛠️ Installation